-It’s a story that sounds like science fiction, but it’s all too real: a finance worker was tricked into transferring $25 million after a video call with deepfake versions of his senior colleagues.
-This isn’t an isolated incident; it’s a stark warning about the new frontier of digital fraud.
-The trust we place in online interactions is being systematically dismantled by synthetic media.
-When you can no longer be certain you’re speaking to a real person, the foundations of business and communication begin to crack.
-This guide will walk you through the mechanics of this threat, from how deepfakes are made to the specific risks they pose to your organization.
-More importantly, we’ll explore the critical role of deepfake detection in rebuilding that trust and securing your digital environment.
+It sounds like a movie plot, but it’s terrifyingly real: a finance worker was tricked into sending $25 million after a video call with deepfake versions of his senior colleagues.
+This isn’t a one-off event.
+It’s a serious warning about the new face of digital fraud.
+Synthetic media is dismantling the trust we place in online communication.
+When you can’t be sure you’re speaking to a real person, how can you do business?
+We’ll show you how these threats work and, more importantly, explain the critical role of deepfake detection in securing your organization.

 Key Takeaways